southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

 The `kubectl --help` command provides you with a great high-level view of all the commands available to `kubectl`.
-You can dig down further by adding the command.
+You can dig down further by adding the command, such as `kubectl run --help`.

 Drilling down, into the `kubectl run` command:
 ```bash